+However, the summation in generating $Z$ cannot be implemented in finite time and usually is terminated at a large integer.
+Therefore, in practice, we utilize its approximated version, Algorithm \ref{approximated algorithm}.

-A natural question about Algorithm \ref{approximated algorithm} is that does all the theoretical analyses still hold if the privacy noise is sampled in a finite approximation manner instead of the ``true'' infinite sum.
-The answer is yes as long as the same cutoff $K$ is used both in constructing privacy noise and in expressing the original estimate, which is followed directly from post-processing inequality.
+A natural question about Algorithm \ref{approximated algorithm} is whether all the theoretical analyses still hold if the privacy noise is sampled in a finite approximation manner instead of the ``true'' infinite sum.
+The answer is positive as long as the same cutoff $K$ is used both in constructing privacy noise and expressing the original estimate, followed directly by the post-processing inequality.
 However, a key advantage of our theoretical analyses is that the privacy guarantees will still hold regardless of what $K$ is used.
-Another problem regarding the Algorithm \ref{approximated algorithm} is that even though larger $K$ will lead to more accurate estimates of eigenvalues and eigenfunctions, it also increases the computational burden as the algorithm relies on the Karhunen-Lo\'eve decomposition.
-Following, we investigated how different cutoff values, $K$, will affect computational time by comparing the average computation time for generating $100$ ICLPs to $100$ Gaussian Processes.
+Another problem regarding Algorithm \ref{approximated algorithm} is that even though larger $K$ will lead to more accurate estimates of eigenvalues and eigenfunctions, it also increases the computational burden as the algorithm relies on the Karhunen-Lo\'eve expansion.
+Next, we investigated how different cutoff values, $K$, will affect computational time by comparing the average computation time for generating $100$ ICLPs to $100$ Gaussian Processes.
 We choose the Gaussian Process as the competitor since it is the stochastic process used to achieve $(\epsilon,\delta)$-DP for functional data, and sampling Gaussian processes is nothing more than sampling a multivariate Gaussian with covariance $\hat{C}$.
-Theoretically, generating one ICLP and one Gaussian process are both in time complexity $O(n^{3})$ since both Cholesky and the Eigen decomposition are $O(n^3)$.
-In Table \ref{generation time comparison between ICLP and GP}, we report the average time to generate $100$ ICLPs and $100$ GPs under different settings.
-We found that, generating $100$ Gaussian Processes is about $30\%$ to $50\%$ faster than generating $100$ ICLPs in practice.
+Theoretically, generating one ICLP and one Gaussian process are both in time complexity $O(n^{3})$ since both Cholesky decomposition and eigen decomposition are $O(n^3)$.
+In Table \ref{generation time comparison between ICLP and GP}, we report the average time to generate $100$ ICLPs and $100$ Gaussian Processes for different covariance kernels.
+We found that generating $100$ Gaussian Processes is about $30\%$ to $50\%$ faster than generating $100$ ICLPs in practice.